-- Retaining and extending the existing utilitarian functions of the network including servicing and accessing will support the city and business vitality long term
+- retain and extend the existing utilitarian functions of the network including service and access

-- A safe lanes network 24/7 will promote pedestrian use throughout the day
+- safe lanes network 24/7 for pedestrian use

-- Promoting pedestrian activity will improve safety and liveliness of lanes
+- promote pedestrian activity will improve safety and liveliness of lanes

-- Designing lanes as destinations will increase street level retail and support city visitation
+- design lanes as destinations will increase street level retail and support city visitation

-- Incorporating standard Public Domain Guidelines will promote consistent appearance and design and a good image for the city
+- incorporate standard Public Domain Guidelines for consistent appearance and design

-- Lane upgrades should combine improvements in activation as well as improvements in appearance, design and construction to ensure the lanes are safe and well used to maximise the city's potential and expenditure
+- combine improvements in activation, as well as improvements in appearance, design and construction, to ensure the lanes are safe and well used

-- Incorporating lanes as venues for cultural events, art and interpretation programs will help to animate the city and improve street level activity.
+- incorporate lanes as venues for cultural events, art and interpretation programs will help to animate the city and improve street level activity.

 The Business Hub